 116/ Incidents of abuse often occur amongst former couples: see, for example, the Report of the New South Wales Domestic Violence Committee to the Premier of New South Wales, Government Printer, N.S.W.: September 1985 at p.
-5 where it is noted that courts are extremely reluctant to consider suspension or denial of access to violent fathers and maintain a distinction between matters concerning the protection of the woman and matters concerning the welfare of the children.
+35 where it is noted that courts are extremely reluctant to consider suspension or denial of access to violent fathers and maintain a distinction between matters concerning the protection of the woman and matters concerning the welfare of the children.
 Indeed, the Report, indicates, much violence, abuse, harassment and intimidation accompanies access visits.
 Figures from Australia indicate that in 64.3% of the cases of domestic assault, the offender and the complainant are no longer living together.
-117/ The scheme in England and Wales provided by three pieces of legislation which apply to different relationships and in different circumstances and give different relief presents even experienced lawyers with difficulties.